 c.1937 - Looking east from Ivar.
 It's a Herman Schultheis photo in the Los Angeles Public Library collection.
 Thanks to Scott Collette for locating it for a Forgotten Los Angeles Facebook post that included several other Hollywood Christmas shots by Mr. Schultheis.

-1938 - A detail from the Dick Whittington photo.
+1938 - "Swell!"
+It's a detail from the Dick Whittington photo.
 The "Pantages" letters on the vertical were still incandescent at the time of the photo.

 1939 - A look toward Vine from the Dick Whittington Studio.
 The Pantages has a banner out for the February release "You Can't Cheat an Honest Man" with W.C.
 Fields, Edgar Bergen and Charlie McCarthy.
 The photo is in the USC Digital Library collection.